SayHelloGmbH/progressive-wordpress/README.txt

 == Changelog ==

 = 0.7.0 =
+* added a latest push log
+* added a debug log
 * using `WP_Filesystem` API instead of php `file_put_contents`
 * Added "orientation" to manifest
 * Added colorpicker to settings